Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 * `Payroll.MODIFY_RATE_EXPIRY_ROLE`

-#### DAO-Templates
+#### DAO Templates

-The following section describes the DAO-Templates in more detail.
+The following section describes the DAO Templates in more detail.

 Please refer to [5 Security Specification](#5-security-specification) for a discussion about the security properties.